EECS150/asic_labs_fa21/lab2/spec.md

 -X or -Y flag.
 If you are using PuTTy, make sure to enable X11 forwarding and have the proper X server software installed.
 An example of an X server for Windows is a program called VcXsrv, although there are a ton of other options).
-A faster, smoother, cross-platform alternative would be to use X2Go (see Lab 1 for instructions).
+A faster, smoother, cross-platform alternative would be to use X2Go (recommended option, see Lab 1 for instructions).

 ```shell
 cd build/sim-rundir